lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     security(5) mechanisms(5) pkix(7) id-mod(0)
     id-mod-crmf2005-02(55) }
-    -- The import of EncryptedKey is added due to the updates made -- in CMP Updates [RFC9480].
-EncryptedValue does not need to -- be imported anymore and is therefore removed here.
+    -- The import of EncryptedKey is added due to the updates made -- in [RFC9480].
+EncryptedValue does not need to be imported -- anymore and is therefore removed here.

 CertificationRequest
 FROM PKCS-10